A Central Limit Theorem for the Kontsevich-Zorich Cocycle: Proofs of Main Theorems

 See also \cite[Lemma 4.2]{EFL01} for related and interesting results on this stopping time.

 Recall that $\bP_{\omega}$ is the Wiener measure on the space of all Brownian trajectories $W_\omega$ starting at the origin (corresponding to the random point $\omega$).
 Let $\bP^\theta_{\omega}$ be the Wiener measure on the space $W^\theta_\omega$ corresponding to all paths starting at the origin and conditioned to exit at the point $e^{i \theta}$ in $\partial \bD^2$.
 To relate the conditioned process $\rho_s^\theta$ to the unconditioned process $\rho_s$, we will need the following lemma: \begin{lem} \end{lem} \begin{proof} Recall that $W_\omega$ is the space of all hyperbolic Brownian motion trajectories starting at the origin, with $\bP_\omega$ the corresponding Wiener measure.
 There exists a map $\Theta : W_\omega \to \partial \bD^2$, defined $\bP_\omega$-almost everywhere, such that $\Theta(\rho) = \rho_{\infty}$, where $\rho_\infty$ is the limit point of $\rho$ on $\partial \bD^2$.
-It is a classical fact that the pushforward measure $\Theta_{\ast}(\bP_\omega)$ equals $\text{Leb}$, where $\text{Leb}$ is the normalized Lebesgue measure on $[0,2\pi]$.
-We also recall that the foliated process is in fact defined on $\SO(2,\bR)\backslash X$ and that $\hat{\nu}$ is $\SO(2,\bR)$-invariant, and so our disintegration claim follows. \end{proof} \begin{rem} See also \cite[Lemma 8]{Fran05} for a short potential theoretic proof (using Doob's $h$-process) of this fact.
-The approach to proving the central limit theorem in \cite{Fran05}, with the aid of a stopping time, is what we will essentially follow in the sequel, though in our case the proof here is simpler, in view of the Lipschitz property of the Kontsevich-Zorich cocycle and Ancona's estimate. \end{rem}
+It is a classical fact that the push-forward measure $\Theta_{\ast}(\bP_\omega)$ equals $\text{Leb}$, where $\text{Leb}$ is the normalized Lebesgue measure on $[0,2\pi]$.
+We also recall that the foliated Brownian motion and the associated harmonic measure $\hat{\nu}_*$ are in fact defined on the space $X_*=\SO(2,\bR)\backslash X$, which is almost everywhere foliated by hyperbolic disks, and so our disintegration claim follows. \end{proof} \begin{rem} See also \cite[Lemma 8]{Fran05} for a short potential theoretic proof (using Doob's $h$-process) of this fact.
+We also remark that the approach to proving a central limit theorem in \cite{Fran05}, in a different context but which is modeled after the Le Jan argument in \cite{L94}, leverages the same stopping time that we employ in this paper. \end{rem}